raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 print(f'Elevation: {point.elevation}')
 ```

-Note that the latitude and longitude are [`Angle`s](https://rhodesmill.org/skyfield/api-units.html#skyfield.units.Angle) and the elevation is a [`Distance`](https://rhodesmill.org/skyfield/api-units.html#skyfield.units.Distance), so you can switch between the representation and units that suit you best:
+Note that the latitude and longitude are `Angle`s and the elevation is a `Distance`.
+The documentation describes [how to switch between different `Angle` representations]((https://rhodesmill.org/skyfield/api-units.html#skyfield.units.Angle) or [how to express `Distance` in different units](https://rhodesmill.org/skyfield/api-units.html#skyfield.units.Distance):

 ```python
 from astro_pi import ISS